-Ground Speed Levers / Parking Brake
+Ground Speed Levers

-These levers control the ground speed and parking brake of the rider.
-The left lever controls the left rear drive wheel and the right lever controls the right rear drive wheel and parking brake.
+These levers control the ground speed of the rider.
+The left lever controls the left rear drive wheel and the right lever controls the right rear drive wheel.

-Pushing the levers out to the side, away from the operator's lap, locks the parking brake in PARK position (inset, Figure 1).
-This is the proper position for starting the rider.
+Pushing the levers out to the side, away from the operator's lap (top inset, Figure 1), is the proper position for starting the rider.
 Pulling the levers in across the operator's lap puts the levers in DRIVE positions.

 From DRIVE position, moving a lever forward increases the FORWARD speed of the associated wheel.
 Pulling back on a lever increases the REVERSE speed.
 The further a lever is pushed, the faster the drive wheel will turn.
-The engine speed Control